Caroline Hatton

 Caroline discusses the intersection of the Vietnamese and French culture within Véro and Philippe's family life at: www.adoptvietnam.org/parenting/carolinehatton-interview.htm

-South Korean Edition Now Available:
+South Korean Edition: